23 Hidden Costs of Buying a Home

 Even if you purchase your home with cash, you’ll want homeowners insurance anyway, as it can cover the cost of repairs in the event of a disaster.
 Insurance prices will depend on the insurer, but they’re usually determined by considering your home’s location, property specifics (bedroom count, bathroom count, square footage, and so on), and any special hazards in the area (flood, fires, tornados, and so on).

-When shopping for homeowners insurance, it is important to get at least three different quotes if you can to compare premiums, coverages, and deductibles to get the best deal without sacrificing coverage.
-U.S. homeowners in 2022 are paying $1,854 per year on average for their homeowners policies.
+When shopping for homeowners insurance, it is important to get at least three different quotes so you can compare premiums, coverages, and deductibles to get the best deal without sacrificing coverage.
+On average, U.S. homeowners pay $1,678 per year for their homeowners policies.

 “If you buy a house, you have to get it insured,” Helali says.
 Within certain lender guidelines, “it’s totally up to buyers to choose their insurance company.”